junxit/us-congress-bills-113/bill.md

 >     - **(A)** to enhance the effectiveness and efficiency of cloud computing environments;
 >     - **(B)** to increase the trustworthiness of cloud applications and infrastructure; and
 >     - **(C)** to enhance the foundations of cloud architectures, programming models, and interoperability; and
->   - **(2)** the potential use of cloud computing for federally funded science and engineering research, including issues around funding mechanisms and policies for the use of cloud computing services for such research.
+>   - **(2)** how Federal science agencies can facilitate the use of cloud computing for federally funded science and engineering research, including—
+>     - **(A)** making recommendations on changes in funding mechanisms, budget models, and policies needed to remove barriers to the adoption of cloud computing services for research and for data preservation and sharing; and
+>     - **(B)** providing guidance to organizations and researchers on opportunities and guidelines for using cloud computing services for federally supported research and related activities.
 > - **(b)** *Consultation* In carrying out the tasks in paragraphs (1) and (2) of subsection (a), the working group shall consult with academia, industry, Federal laboratories, and other relevant organizations and institutions, as appropriate.
 > - **(c)** *Report* Not later than 1 year after the date of enactment of the Advancing America’s Networking and Information Technology Research and Development Act of 2013, the Director of the National Coordination Office shall transmit to the Committee on Science, Space, and Technology of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate a report describing the findings and any recommendations of the working group.
 > - **(d)** *Termination* The interagency working group shall terminate upon transmittal of the report required under subsection (c).